 Also, kebabs.
 That is all.

-8.)
-Vietnamese is the most widely spoken Australasiatic language by a wide margin.
+This Southeast Asian language is the most widely spoken Australasiatic language by a wide margin.
 With over 75 million native speakers alone it easily surpasses any competition making it one of the most influential and commonplace languages in South East Asia.

 Vietnamese is not restricted, however, to Asia.
 The language has an enormous native speaking population living in The United States and Australia.
 In the former it ranks in as the 6th most common minority language; ahead of German and behind French.